RowDaBoat/keep-engine/doc/dialogue-graphs.md

 ## Dialogue Options

 A `dialogue` can branch by providing options to the player.
-Combine `opt between` and `option`s with `goto` allowing complex dialogues to be written:
+Combine `opt between` and `option` with `goto`, allowing complex dialogues to be created:

 ```kotlin
 val bobDialogue = dialogues(